prochitecture/bpypolyskel/README.md

 - `polygonize()`

 _polygonize()_ is the main function to compute the faces of a hipped roof from the footprint of a building, it does the whole task described above.
-It accepts a simple description of the contour of the footprint polygon, including those of evetual holes, and returns a list of polygon faces.
+It accepts a simple description of the contour of the footprint polygon, including those of eventual holes, and returns a list of polygon faces.
 See more details in its [documentation](./doc/polygonize.md).

 - `skeletonize()`